Pyometra is a life-threatening bacterial infection in the uterus of dogs.

 Miku continues to bleed after her heat cycle

 “I think she’s bleeding longer than she should,” the friend replied.

-Since it hasn’t been over 4 weeks yet, the friend was satisfied that it might still be normal.
+Since it hadn’t been over four weeks yet, the friend was satisfied that it might still be expected.

 While I suppose that could be possible, I felt that the heat should have been over by then.

 I noted that a dog that doesn’t want their food is usually a concern to me.

 Even though Miku had some history of being a finicky eater, this was a turn for the worse even from that.
 I recommended the owner be notified, and Miku was brought to a vet for a good “look over” and some labs.

 The owner, however, didn’t believe there was a problem.

 A few days later, Miku not only didn’t want to eat but wasn’t even interested in anybody coming out to see her.